PelionIoT/mbl-docs/Docs/Update/intro_update.md

 After receiving a payload file containing application updates, for each application update, MBL:

-1. Installs the version of the application contained in the update payload.
+1. Installs the version of the application contained in the update payload and checks that this is successful.
-1. Stops the version of the application already running on the system.
+1. Stops the version of the application already running on the system and checks that starts successfully.
 1. Runs the newly installed version of the application.
-1. Checks the new version installs and runs successfully.
 1. Removes the previously installed version of the application.

 <span class="notes">**Note:** If the update payload contains multiple applications, MBL removes the previously installed versions only if *all* applications successfully installed and ran.
 If any application in the update payload fails to install or run, MBL removes all newly installed application versions and restarts the previously installed versions.</span>